slynickel/doc-site-atwood-bar-crawl/docs/index.md

 ## Update Saturday January 14th
 <span style="font-size:larger;bold">
-🍻🍻 Update 1/13/23 we are on!
+🍻🍻 Update 1/13/23: We are on!
 I'll be at One Barrel slightly before 2pm. 🍻🍻

-[See my live location here!]
 </span>

 ## What?